 I feel all families should teach their children about firearms.
 Whether you intend to own one or not!
-What if your child comes across a firearm or visits another friend’s home where there are firearms.
+What if your child comes across a firearm or visits another friend’s home where there are firearms?
 Will your child know what to do?

 I remember all of this because of the way my Dad taught us.
 He was not a certified instructor.
 He never took classes.
 He just knew that he wanted us to be safe.
 He wanted us to know that the firearms were not toys.
 He did put a little fear in us, but he also explained that the person holding the handgun or rifle was responsible for what it shot at.

-As this quote says, “One of the unwritten rules of becoming a gun owner is that you have to also become an ambassador for the cause.”
-Rev. Kenn Blanchard I will continue to educate and be an ambassador.
+As this quote says, “One of the unwritten rules of becoming a gun owner is that you have also to become an ambassador for the cause.”
+Rev. Kenn Blanchard, I will continue to educate and be an ambassador.
 Maybe you should too.
 Don’t be afraid.
 Be educated.
 If you don’t know where to go to learn, don’t be afraid to ask.

 Mia Anstine is an outdoor writer, licensed outfitter, hunting guide, life coach, keynote speaker, and range safety officer, firearms instructor, and archery instructor.
 She is the founder of MAC Outdoors and Host of the MAC Outdoors Podcast.

 Mia Anstine strives to encourage others to get outside, hunt, fish, shoot, and survive life with others in a positive way.

 This website contains affiliate links.
 For information on what this means, click here.

 MAC Outdoors LLC

 PO Box 31